 Inflammatory arthritis usually has a chronic presentation with a limp more common than acute pain.
 Discomfort is characteristically felt as morning stiffness, or stiffness after prolonged periods of immobility.
 Children are often able to undertake strenuous activity later in the day.
 A warm environment improves symptoms.
 Other joints may be involved.
 Examination often reveals synovial thickening in the suprapatellar pouch with muscle wasting and possibly an effusion.

 Anterior knee pain is very common and is at the mildest end of the spectrum of patello-femoral symptoms, the most severe of which is patellar subluxation and dislocation.

 Anterior knee pain describes pain which is felt around and under the patella, is worse following prolonged periods of sitting (otherwise known as cinema knee) and on climbing stairs.
 It is most common in adolescent girls and is usually improved or cured by VMO (vastus medialis obliqus) strengthening exercises, which aim to realign the strong lateral pull of the vastus lateralis on the patella.

 At the other end of the spectrum is recurrent dislocation and subluxation.
 These patients require referral as there are often underlying soft tissue or bony abnormalities.

-Radiographs are usually diagnostic if “tunnel views” are obtained (see Figure 4).
+Radiographs are usually diagnostic if "tunnel views" are obtained.
 An MRI scan is used to assess severity and guide treatment.
-In general, girls <11 and boys <13 years can be managed conservatively and will often settle with a period of restriction of activity.
-In older children the prognosis is more guarded and arthroscopy is usually indicated, when the lesion can be drilled to encourage healing, reattached, or loose bodies removed.
+In general, girls under 11 and boys under 13 years can be managed conservatively and will often settle with a period of restriction of activity.
+In older children, the prognosis is more guarded and arthroscopy is usually indicated, when the lesion can be drilled to encourage healing, reattached, or loose bodies removed.